Margaret Mascarenhas

-Margaret Mascarenhas was an American novelist, poet, essayist and independent curator.
-Born in United States and of Goan origin, she spent some of her childhood years in Caracas, Venezuela.
+Margaret Mascarenhas (died 14 July 2019) was an American novelist, poet, essayist and independent curator based in Panjim, Goa.
+Born in the United States and of Goan origin, she spent some of her childhood years in Caracas, Venezuela.
 She died on 14 July 2019.

+Early life

+Margaret Mascarenhas was born in Ann Arbor, Michigan, to a Goan father and an American mother, Milana.
+She had a sister, Fernanda.